Day 20 - Coincidences and Conversations : Rocamadour to Labastide-Murat

 There followed a relatively pleasant

-walk along shaded dirt tracks through countryside.
+walk along shaded dirt tracks through the countryside.

-For most of the rest of the day we
+For most of the rest of the day, we

 walked along asphalt roads, which were hot and completely without